KunMinX/KeyValueX/README_EN.md

 2. Use annotations, but no need to initialize build, friendly to huge projects

-3. The embedded UUID automatically completes grouping and eliminates the configuration conflict of each component module
+3. Automatically complete grouping through the interface path MD5 to eliminate the configuration conflict of each component module

 4. Support Java